viebel/klipse/README.md

 * `data-static-fns`: (default `false`) set to true for using [static dispatch](http://blog.klipse.tech/clojurescript/2016/04/13/static-fns.html)
 * `data-eval-context`: (default `statement`) indicates the evaluation context that will be passed to cljs/eval-str.
 One in `expr`, `statement`, `return`.

+## Styling
+The Klipse plugin can be easily styled with CSS, which can be applied both to the Klipse plugin's own elements, and to the CodeMirror editor's elements.
+Much of the styling you'll apply will be to CodeMirror, as it contains all the CSS classes to style the code itself.
+Surrounding CodeMirror is the Klipse plugin, the styles of which control the plugin's borders, and the executed code's output.

+### Changing the style of CodeMirror
+You can change the theme of the CodeMirror editor simply by modifying its [CSS](http://codemirror.net/doc/manual.html#styling).
+If you don't want to create your own theme, Farhad Gayour has an awesome [list of ready-made themes](http://farhadg.github.io/code-mirror-themes/) you can select from.
+Have a look at the different themes by selecting them from the drop-down.
+Once you've found one you like, head to the [theme repo](https://github.com/FarhadG/code-mirror-themes/tree/master/themes) to copy the CSS, paste it into a CSS file, and link to it from the HTML page containing your Klipse plugin.

+### Changing the style of the Klipse plugin
+To change the style of the Klipse plugin's borders and the console output, you'll need to add a few extra style rules to your CSS file.
+These are:

+- `.CodeMirror` - modify the plugin's borders and CodeMirror's containing `div`
+- `.CodeMirror:last-child::before` - modify the console's title (i.e. the bit that says _Output:_)
+- `.CodeMirror:last-child` - modify the console area (i.e. the area beneath _Output:_)

+You can see an example of styling Klipse in `demos/styling`.

 ## Community